aragon/protocol/docs/8-testing-guide/readme.md

 All of these are mimicking the mainnet instance with some exceptions of term durations to provide a better testing experience.
 Additionally, all the instances are using their own deployed version of the following ERC20 tokens:
 - ANJ, the native token of Aragon Court.
 You will need some fake ANJ to stake as a juror to be selected to resolve disputes.
 - DAI, used for the Aragon Court fees.
-You will need some fake DAI to pay jurors and pay the Court subscription fees.
+You will need some fake DAI to pay the dispute fees.

 Of course, there is an ERC20 faucet deployed for all these instances that you can use to claim some fake ANJ or DAI to start testing.
 More information is outlined below on using these faucets.